exercism/website-copy/tracks/bash/exercises/hamming/mentoring.md

 ### Talking Points
 * List Constructs used instead of `if`/`else`

 The `&&` and `||` in bash are short-circuit logical operators.
-They quit evaluating as soon as possible.
+They stop evaluating as soon as possible.

 `a && b` will only run b if a is true. `a || b` will only run b if a is false. `a || b || c` will stop as soon as anything is true. `a && b || c` will run a and ... b or c or both!!
 This is why a full blown if-else is often a good idea.